craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/RHOD-1-Mechanics-of-Play.md

 ### A Game of Contradictions
 When one ruling contradicts with another, a more specific ruling beats a general one.
 Our camera, and therefore our rules, focus on very special characters, who often break these more general rules.
 As a character gains features, those features will describe how to "break" these rules while still following the rules.

-Overall, this game is *supposed* to be **fun**, so feel free to keep bending the rules, but much like myself, once you take it too far you begin to play a new game.
+Overall, this game is *supposed* to be **fun**, so feel free to keep bending the rules, but much like myself, once you take homebrew too far you begin to play a new game.